Descanonge/research_support/Latex/Software_to_use_guide.md

 ```

 And if nothing needs to be changed, nothing will be done!
 It can also be running continuously and compile the document as soon as the source·s file·s have changed.
-There many options that you can explore.
+There are many options that you can explore.

 Sometimes the command can start to become quite hairy.
 You can use a Makefile to ease that.
 For instance, here with a build directory where all auxiliary files will be hidden:
 ```Makefile